 Figure 1.
 CNTA Location Map 2 Figure 2.
-Location Map of Monitoring Wells and Boundaries at CNTA Figure 3.
-Physiographic Features near CNTA 6 Figure 4.
+Location Map of Monitoring Wells and Boundaries at CNTA 3 Figure 3.
+Central Nevada Test Area, Nevada, Site Regional Map 6 Figure 4.
 Water Level Elevations in Reentry Well UC-1-P-2SR 7 Figure 5.
 Declining Rate of Water Level Increase in Well UC-1-P-2SR 8 Figure 6.
-Water Level Elevations for the Alluvial Wells and Well HTH-1RC (Upper Volcanics) Southeast of the Down-Dropped Graben at the Screened Horizon .
-13 Figure 7.
-Water Level Elevations for the Alluvial Wells Northwest of the Southeast- - Bounding Graben Fault .
-14 Figure 8.
-Water Level Elevations for the Well and Piezometers Screened in the Volcanic Section at or near the Level of the Detonation .
-15 Figure 9.
-Water Level Elevations for the Wells Screened in the Volcanic Section Below - the Level of the Detonation .
-16 Figure 10.
-November 2013 Groundwater Elevations in the Upper alluvial Aquifer Central - Nevada Test Area-UC-1 .
-17
+Water Level Elevations for the Alluvial Wells and Well HTH-1RC (Upper Volcanics) Southeast of the Down-Dropped Graben at the Screened Horizon 13 Figure 7.
+Water Level Elevations for the Alluvial Wells Northwest of the Southeast- Bounding Graben Fault 14 Figure 8.
+Water Level Elevations for the Well and Piezometers Screened in the Volcanic Section at or near the Level of the Detonation 15 Figure 9.
+Water Level Elevations for the Wells Screened in the Volcanic Section Below the Level of the Detonation 16 Figure 10.
+November 2014 Groundwater Elevations in the Upper Alluvial Aquifer Central - Nevada Test Area-UC-1 17